BpaLabTHCologne/bpa_lab_docs/README.md

 This process manages the fulfillment of customer orders.

-The process starts when a customer order is entered into a web portal (external web application), which triggers the end-to-end order management process.
-During the process, the availability of the ordered bike is checked.
-If a bike with the exact specifications is in stock, the shipping process is initiated.
-After shipping, an invoice is sent to the customer and the process is complete.
+The process starts when a customer order is entered into a form, which is prefilled with products data (bike models) from the database.
+During the process, the availability of the ordered products is checked.
+If all ordered products are on stock, the shipping process is initiated.
+After shipping the process is complete.

-In the standard scenario, the ordered bicycle is not in stock.
-A production order is created in the production control process.
-The production order specifies the required components based on a bill of materials.
-If any component is missing, the purchasing process is initiated.
+In another  scenario, one or multiple of the ordered bicycles are not in stock.
+For these products production orders are created (one per product) by triggereing the production control process.
+The production order specifies the required component(s).
+If componenta are not on stock, a purchasing process is initiated.
 Otherwise, the manufacturing process is initiated immediately.
 Once the product is manufactured, shipping is initiated.

 ### Purchasing